 b.
 The UE shall not send user data as payload of a NAS message (see clause 5.31.4.1) in uplink direction.

 c.
-For an already established PDU Session, the UE and the SMF may initiate signalling for PDU Session release procedure or PDU Session modification procedure (i.e. for PS data off status change reporting).
+For an already established PDU Session, the supporting UE may initiate signalling for PDU Session release procedure or PDU Session modification procedure (i.e. for PS data off status change reporting).